PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 ## Step 7: Configure Apache HTTP Server to Serve Your New Rails App Instance[^5]

-First of all, create a symbolic link from the DocumentRoot directory `/var/www/html` to the public directory of you Rails instance:
+First of all, create a symbolic link from the DocumentRoot directory `/var/www/html` to the public directory of your Rails instance:
 ```sh
 cd /var/www/html
 sudo ln -s /usr/local/bety_url/public bety_url